Black Land Loss

 - Crop lien system

-- Redlining, which is a practice where black people were only allowed to living in certain areas and then allowed to obtain loans to improve property - contributing to neighborhood decline
+- Redlining, which is a practice where black people were only allowed to live in certain areas and then allowed to obtain loans to improve property - contributing to neighborhood decline

 - How Racism has Shaped The American Farming Landscape, Eater.com, 2019

 - From 15 Million Acres to 1 Million: How Black People Lost Their Land, America's Black Holocaust Museum, 2017

 - What Prompted Land Loss for Black Farmers?
 An Obscure Property Law, Fern's Ag Insider, 2017